philpagel/ET44.py/README.md

-If you want to report a bug, please make sure to replicate the erroneous behavior at least once before opening an issue and provide all information necessary to replicate the problem (what commands did you use, what was connected to the load, what did you observe, what did you expect?).
+If you want to report a bug, please make sure to replicate the erroneous behavior at least once before opening an issue and provide all information necessary to replicate the problem (what commands did you use, what was connected to the device, what did you observe, what did you expect?).

 I would very much appreciate help from people who own any of the various models listed above: It would be great if they could run the automated tests on their